monsoonmaelstrom/book2/book2.md

 “Probably.
 So go on and tell me what she said, then.”

-“She said that in Leisch, when she asked you if you were claiming us all as yours, and you said yes, that wasn’t just idle chit chat.”
+“She said that in Leisch, when she asked you if you were claiming us all as yours, and you said yes, that wasn’t idle chit chat.”

 I nod.
 I got as much at the time, even if I don’t know what I was actually agreeing to.